 Recording with External Mics

-Jack in a good set of condenser mics and the DR-100 MKII is transformed into a serious recording studio.
-I use a matched pair of Neumann KM-184 condenser mics and tracks sparkle.
-With mic sensitivity set to high and typical gain at 50 to 75% for acoustic guitar the noise floor is virtually inaudible with these mics.
-The MKII preamps also work great with my Audio-Technica AT8022 Stereo condenser mic, yielding a rich stereo image at reasonable gain.
-Finally, I did a brief test withmatched Shure 849 condensers and there was plenty of gain for a clean recording of acoustic guitar, albeit these mics are slightly noisier than the Neumann and AT8022.
+Plug in a good set of condenser mics, and the DR-100 MKII is transformed into a serious recording studio.
+I use a matched pair of Neumann KM-184 condenser mics, and tracks sparkle.
+With mic sensitivity set to high, typical gain is 50 to 75% for acoustic guitar.
+The noise floor is virtually inaudible with these mics.
+Finally, I did a brief test with matched Shure 849 condensers, and there was plenty of gain for a clean recording of acoustic guitar, albeit these mics are slightly noisier than the Neumann.

 Finally, please help support this website by purchasing this item at Amazon.